Blue Shape Top

 In typical therapeutic settings, we tend to focus on the concept of emotional regulation – the intentional, cognitive side.
 We talk about emotions and stressors, learn how to identify these things, and talk through coping and calming strategies.
 Then we send kids out into the world and expect them to access and utilize any of that information in moments when they’re escalated.
 They can’t.

 Mightier pairs biofeedback with video game play in a way that allows children to develop both sides of their emotional regulation abilities.
-By wearing a heart rate monitor while playing games, children are able to see their emotions in real time while also practicing emotional control.
+By wearing a heart rate sensor while playing games, children are able to see their emotions in real time while also practicing emotional control.
 They see how their frustration, anxiety or excitement directly influence their heart rate, which directly influences their gameplay.
 They learn that things become more challenging when their heart rate is up, and they’re empowered to explore various calming strategies to bring their heart rate down and keep playing.
-They practice all this quickly, in the moment, while having fun.
+Kids are learning these skills quickly, in the moment, while having fun.
 Best of all, they practice all this in a way that strengthens their natural and automatic ability to regulate their emotions in real life.
 That means improved frustration tolerance, thinking more clearly in the moment, and choosing how to respond to real-life stressors.

 The Mightier mechanism, step by step